-A multiparameter inversion workflow that simultaneously estimates velocity and reflectivity was successfully applied to an OBN datasets from the Santo basin, offshore Brazil.
+An acoustic and elastic multiparameter inversion workflow that simultaneously estimates velocity and reflectivity has successfully applied to an OBN datasets from the Santo basin, offshore Brazil.
 The results illustrate the potential of this technology to provide accurate imaging and reliable amplitude information in the region.
 By combining velocity and reflectivity estimation, this workflow can contribute to a deeper understanding of subsurface properties aiding decision-making in exploration and reservoir management.